-Few of the public think that it is appropriate for the police to take part in political debates - bar organising rememberance services
+Few of the public think that it is appropriate for the police to take part in political debates - bar organising Rememberance services.

-The public don't think it's appropriate for businesses, universities or the police to endorse political parties or promote trans rights
+The public don't think it's appropriate for businesses, universities or the police to endorse political parties or promote trans rights.

-For other issues such as Pride, BLM or condemning Russia/Hamas, the public are more relaxed about businesses and universities taking a stance, but don't think the police taking a stance is appropriate.
+For other issues such as Pride, BLM or condemning Russia/Hamas, the public are more relaxed about businesses and universities taking a stance, but do not support the police in doing so.
 For each of the following please say whether you think it is appropriate for a [business/university/police force] to: